Using Private and Public Assessments in Security Information Sharing Agreements: Information Sharing Game Model

+{Let $u_i(\mathbf{r})$ denote the utility of firm $i$ at the profile of disclosure decisions $\mathbf{r}=\{r_1, \ldots, r_N\}$.
+We assume that, given the disclosure gains and costs defined above, firms' utilities are given by

-We can now define the utility of each user based on her disclosure decision.
-Given the number of firms that are sharing, $x$, and substituting $z=x- \mathbbm{1} \{r_i=1\}$ (where $\mathbbm{1}(\cdot)$ denotes the indicator function), we define the following utilities for the cooperators ($r_i=1$) and deviators ($r_i=0$):
+where $x$ is the number of firms adopting full disclosure decisions, and $\mathbbm{1}(\cdot)$ denotes the indicator function.
+In particular, substituting for each firm's disclosure decision, we get the following utilities for the cooperators ($r_i=1$) and deviators ($r_i=0$):}

-We impose the following two assumptions on the utility functions: \begin{assumption} Non-cooperation dominates cooperation,
+We impose the following two assumptions on these functions: \begin{assumption} Non-cooperation dominates cooperation:

 \end{assumption} Assumption (A1) entails that the disclosure costs outweigh the gain from sharing for the firm, making $r_i=0$ a dominant strategy.
-In other words, the marginal benefit from increased trust or approval due to disclosure is limited compared to the potential market and reputation loss due to disclosed security weaknesses.
+In other words, the marginal benefit from increased trust or approval due to disclosure (if any) is limited compared to the potential market and reputation loss due to disclosed security weaknesses.
 Therefore, the only Nash equilibrium of a one-shot information sharing game is for no firm to disclose her information.
-This observation is consistent with similar studies of one-shot information sharing games in \cite{gordon03,laube15}, which also conclude that, in the absence of audit mechanisms or secondary incentives, firms will choose to share no information because of the associated disclosure costs.
+This observation is consistent with similar studies of one-shot information sharing games in \cite{laube16,gordon03}.

-\begin{assumption} Non-cooperation is inefficient,
+\begin{assumption} Non-cooperation is inefficient:

 \end{assumption} Assumption (A2) entails that the resulting non-disclosure equilibrium is suboptimal, particularly compared to the outcome in which all firms disclose.
 That is, full disclosure dominates the unique Nash equilibrium of the one-shot game.
 We may further be interested in imposing a more restrictive condition (although this is not necessary for our technical discussion).